joleel3389/sep10-freedom-project/blog/entry01.md

 I'm currently in the first stage of the engineering design process, defining the problem.
 The problem that I'm trying to address is how technology is applied in badminton.
 I hope to be able to address what technologies are used in badminton, to eventually end my project with a well-informed project about how we can connect technology to badminton.
 After this, my next step is to research the problem and I intend to find more reliable sources regarding badminton and its correlation to technology.

+### Skills

+---

+Below are the skills I've learned while working on my blog.

+* Attention to detail
+ * Since my blog needs to be professional with no mistakes, I've been trying to pay close attention to my writing in case I have any spelling or grammatical errors.
+It's harder to do on GitHub especially since it doesn't automatically check your spelling and grammar mistakes like Google Docs.
+To keep my blog free of typos and grammatical errors, I've constantly been putting my writing into Grammarly so that it can check for any mistakes I've overlooked.

 [Next](entry02.md)

 [Home](../README.md)